GraphiCAT/Textured-Rubiks-Cube/README.md

-# Rubik-s-Cube
+# Textured-Rubik-s-Cube
-Rubik's Cube by using OpenGL
+Textured Rubik's Cube by using OpenGL